Whole Foods Expands International Footprint With New U.K. Market

-Whole Foods Market has expanded internationally with a new store opening March 25 at 120 King’s Road, SW3 in London.
-The store is the first new U.K. location for Whole Foods since 2014 and will serve as a retailer for King’s Road in Chelsea.
+Whole Foods Market opened its first new U.K. location since 2014 on March 25 at 120 King’s Road, SW3 in the Chelsea area of London.

-“I am thrilled to open the doors of our first Whole Foods Market in the U.K. in more than 10 years here on King’s Road, an iconic street and London destination that is continuously evolving,” said Bianca Rojas, store team leader at Whole Foods Market.
+“I am thrilled to open the doors of our first Whole Foods Market in the U.K. in more than 10 years here on King’s Road, an iconic street and London destination that is continuously evolving,” said Bianca Rojas, store team leader.

-“This store showcases the best of Whole Foods Market and what our customers have come to expect from our stores with fresh, high-quality foods, a strong focus on local producers and innovative product discovery on every aisle.
-We can’t wait to welcome customers and bring a unique shopping experience to this neighborhood.”
+“This store showcases the best of Whole Foods Market and what our customers have come to expect from our stores with fresh, high-quality foods, a strong focus on local producers and innovative product discovery on every aisle.”

+Whole Foods Market has more than 535 stores in the U.S., U.K. and Canada, with nearly 90 stores in the pipeline.

 Opening day

-To celebrate opening day, customers enjoyed complimentary samples from local suppliers, fresh baked goods and special giveaways.
+On opening day, customers enjoyed complimentary samples from local suppliers, freshly baked goods and giveaways.
 The first 200 shoppers in line received a limited-edition King’s Road Whole Foods Market tote bag and a Secret Saver voucher with exclusive discounts.

+The grocer made an opening-day food donation to The Felix Project, helping advance the nonprofit’s mission to redistribute food to where it’s needed most.

+Whole Foods Market’s partnerships with local organizations help address food insecurity and reduce food waste, reinforcing its mission and support sustainable food systems.

 [RELATED: Whole Foods Market Opens New Location In Doylestown, PA]